createcandle/Candle-manager/README.md

 Create new code from built-in templates.
 The templates are just normal Arduino code themselves which are placed in the 'source' directory.
 ![alt text](https://raw.githubusercontent.com/createcandle/Candle-manager/master/screenshots/create_new.png)

-The template code's optional parts are translated into an easy to use interface.
-After changing settings a new version of the code is generated:
+The template code's settings are translated into an easy to use interface.
+After changing settings a new version of the code is generated.
+This way the user never has to edit code.
 ![alt text](https://raw.githubusercontent.com/createcandle/Candle-manager/master/screenshots/code_ux_generation.png)

 The new code can then be upload via the upload wizard: